Shiba Inu: A Guide to Chewing Bully Sticks

 Shiba Inus are natural chewers with strong prey drive and working instincts, making appropriate chewing outlets essential for mental stimulation and dental health.
 Bully sticks are pure protein treats (similar to beef jerky) that provide an ideal chewing texture—firm enough to satisfy their powerful jaws and effectively scrape away plaque and tartar while still being digestible and safe.

-However, Shiba Inus' stubborn nature can make them reluctant to give up bully stick stubs that poses choking or blockage risks.
-Additionally, their determined personalities mean they may guard their chews, making safe removal of stubs challenging.
-Putting the stick into a holder ensures that they can't shock no matter how determined they are.
+But, Shiba Inus' stubbornness makes them resist giving up bully stick stubs that are choking or blockage risks.
+Also, their personalities mean they might guard their chews, so taking away the stubs could be hard.
+Putting the stick into a holder makes sure that they can't choke no matter how much they work on the stick.

 Life Stage Considerations and Chewing Patterns

-Puppy Phase (2-8 months): Shiba Inu puppies experience intense teething between 3-6 months as their adult teeth emerge.
-During this period, they seek out firm textures to relieve discomfort, and establishing proper chewing habits early helps prevent destructive behaviors later.
+Puppy Phase (2-8 months): Shiba Inu puppies suffer thru teething between 3-6 months as their adult teeth emerge.
+They hunt for firm textures for relief, and starting proper chewing habits early helps stop destructive chewing behaviors later on.

 Selection Guidelines